Solicitors | phone 01707 246100 | email | location_on |

 • Drafting a completion statement and dealing with completion of the sale.

 Conveyancing lawyers act for either the buyer or the seller in a property transaction.
-A solicitor cannot act for both sides.

 What are mortgage lender panels?